 The Padriac Hill Memorial Scholarship Fund was created out of an unfortunate incident — the untimely death, at age 20, of Phoenix College student Padriac Meriadoc Hill.
 "Padriac" is the Gaelic spelling for "Patrick."
 His father, Eric, chose Padriac's middle name after a hobbit hero in J.R.R.
 Tolkien's Lord of the Rings.

 Padriac was born in the United States Army Hospital in Stuttgart, West Germany, in 1973.
 He later moved with his family to North Carolina and lived in New Mexico, New Hampshire, Louisiana, Texas, Singapore, Borneo, and the Philippines before moving to Glendale, Arizona, where he graduated from Independence High School.

 Padriac was a gifted artist and poet.
 He was also a leader in the Tirosh movement, a series of interdenominational religious retreats.
 He entered the (now defunct) Classical Studies Program at Phoenix College in the fall semester of 1991.
 Eric and Sylvia Hill accepted their son’s degree in a moving ceremony at the Phoenix College Commencement in May 1993.

 After Padriac's death, his classmates, along with Padriac's parents and then Honors Program Coordinator Barbara Van Sittert, started the Padriac Hill Memorial Scholarship Fund in his name.
 The fund helps current Phoenix College Honors students in a variety of ways.

-We highly recommend the Phoenix College Scholarships website as your resource for unbiased, current and thorough information for understanding, finding, and earning scholarships.
+We highly recommend the Phoenix College Scholarships site as your resource for unbiased, current, and thorough information for understanding, finding, and earning scholarships.